middyjs/middy/README.md

-// Let's "middyfy" our handler, then we will be able to attach middlewares to it const handler = middy(processPayment) .use(jsonBodyParser()) // parses the request body when it's a JSON and converts it to an object .use(validator({inputSchema})) // validates the input .use(httpErrorHandler()) // handles common http errors and returns proper responses
+// Let's "middyfy" our handler, then we will be able to attach middlewares to it const handler = middy(processPayment) .use(urlEncodeBodyParser()) // parses the request body when it's a JSON and converts it to an object .use(validator({inputSchema})) // validates the input .use(httpErrorHandler()) // handles common http errors and returns proper responses